 All The Enjoyment

 This gun doesn’t get the same love and attention it used to, but I still like breaking it out every now and then.
-The gun is still quite a fun gun to shoot with a lot of memories packed into it.
-Even with the gun’s imperfections, I still have a significant bias towards it.
+The gun is still quite a fun gun to shoot with a lot of memories packed into it, especially now that I’ve gotten in broken in and it fires right.
+But even with the gun’s imperfections, I still have a significant bias towards it.
 Even without that fond bias, it is an interesting gun that allows you to step back in time to the days where the 1911 was the most modern service pistol on the market.

 This configuration is how the gun served for many decades across multiple continents and wars.
 These days most budget based 1911s will even have a few extras tossed in from sights to safeties.
 The Rock Island Armory G.I.
 1911 has no such accouterments, and it is 9mostly) as John Browning designed it.